baleada/docs/src/prose/logic/classes/Fetchable.md

 ## Construct a `Fetchable` instance
 :::

-To construct a `Fetchable` instance (Object), use the `Fetchable` constructor, which takes two parameters:
+To construct a `Fetchable` instance (Object), use the `Fetchable` constructor, which accepts two parameters:

 ::: ariaLabel="Fetchable constructor parameters" classes="wide-4"
 | Parameter | Type | Required | Description |